 – Neat appearance

-Also bear in mind, your presence at a casting will reflect on us as an agency and we have a lot of trust in our members to help us maintain our strong ties with our clients.
+Also bear in mind, your presence at a casting will reflect on us as an agency and we have a lot of trust in our talent to help us maintain our strong ties with our clients.
 If you have any questions at all pertaining to a casting, we are always happy to help.
 Remember, preparation and punctuality is key!

 Once the excitement of the casting is over, a waiting period will commence.
 Patience is a virtue – that we need to have too!
 Clients can sometimes take days or weeks to call back to select the children they would like to use, or sometimes they simply call back straight after the casting.
 Unfortunately there are no designated time frames where we can say ‘it always takes 3 days’ or ‘you will definitely hear tomorrow’, because all production companies and clients have their own time schedule to work towards, and these vary.
 Some are pressed for time to meet deadlines, whilst others are planning well in advance.
 However, there are times when a client will let us know when the shoot is scheduled for, and in these cases we have a rough idea as to when we would be expecting a call.
 Especially if we have had to check your availability for shoot dates prior to attending the casting!